 Why do people get MBE questions wrong, and how can you improve on this?
 (Hint: It’s a skill)

 You actually have “lifelines” that can give you an edge in this exam

 Answers to more questions no one’s asked him before

 Tens of thousands across the country face them time and time again.
 Hope and despair, rinse and repeat.

 They endure the onslaught of “aww… you got this” and “I’m sure you passed!” for weeks and months.

-Anxiety, excitement, uncertainty squirting into your heart every time you thought of the moment of truth.
-Waiting is often the hardest thing.
-Uncertainty is being locked in a padded room alone with delusions of hopes and worries.
+Anxiety, excitement, and uncertainty squirting into their heart every time you thought of the moment of truth.
+Waiting is the hardest part.
+Uncertainty is being locked in a padded room alone with your hopes and worries.